tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

 1. **G(Submission Intensity)** = 0.25 serotonin + 1.0 dopamine + 0.0 noradrenaline;
 1. **G(Remorse Intensity)** = 0.0 serotonin + 0.0 dopamine + 0.0 noradrenaline;

-This levels are mapped to computational processes in same way affects do.
+These levels are mapped to computational processes in same way affects do.
 This approach could be used to model the emotional effects in realistic spiking neural networks, to create realistic emotional behavior profiles of animals including humans.
 We demonstrated the framework that is capable of making the computing system feel the emotions via influence of virtual neurotransmitters on computational processes of the system where this framework is installed.